-Approximately 75 attended James’ oath of office ceremony at Julian Smith Barbeque Pit.
+Approximately 75 people attended James’ oath of office ceremony at Julian Smith Barbeque Pit.

 “This is one of my proudest selections,” City Administrator Fred Russell said of James’ hiring.

-James, who served as the interim fire chief after former chief Howard Willis and three other top department administrators retired under pressure in September, entertained the crowd with lessons he learned in childhood that brought him to where he is today.
+James, who served as the interim fire chief after Chief Howard Willis and three other top department administrators retired under pressure in September, entertained the crowd with lessons he learned in childhood that brought him to where he is today.